Defining a system of ODEs

 Optionally, the user can also define the derivative of the state vector \( \mathrm{d}\mathbf{u}/\mathrm{d}t \) and the mass matrix \( M \) as a function of \( \mathrm{d}\mathbf{u}/\mathrm{d}t \) (note that this function should be linear!).
 The user is also free to define an arbitrary number of intermediate tensors that are required to calculate \( F \) and \( M \).

-To define the state variables \(\mathbf{u} \), we create a special
+To define the state vector \(\mathbf{u} \), we create a special

 at \( t=0 \), so an initial condition \( \mathbf{u}(t=0) = [x(0), y(0), z(0)] = [1, 0, 0] \) is defined as: